 But since Aanya has started going to preschool, in the afternoon I tell her, “Aanya will now eat her lunch, change her clothes and then go to…” and she finishes off the sentence with the customary, “school.”
 It’s a routine with us.

 It makes me wonder the simplicity of her thoughts.
-Her daily life revolves only around the most important aspects; mama, papa, hungry, eat, water, pee, potty, sleep, school, toys, rhymes.
+My toddler’s daily life revolves only around the most important aspects; mama, papa, hungry, eat, water, pee, potty, sleep, school, toys, rhymes.

 Her thoughts are not messy and her life is not cluttered.